tar3q-az1z/typerr/README.md

 # <div align="center"> typerr</div>

-## Description
+## 📄 Description
-A place to test and hone your touch typing skill.
+ A place to test 🧪 and hone your touch typing skill.

-## Development Status
+## 🚧 Development Status
-🚧 This project is currently in the build phase and is under active development. 🚧
+ This project is currently in the build phase and is under active development.

-## Features
+## 🎉 Features
 - random text
 - live score and accuracy
+- time limit

-## Upcoming Feateures
+## 📢Upcoming Feateures
 - random text generation api inclusion

+## 🛠️ Tools
+- HTML
+- CSS
--
+- JavaScript

-## Contribution
+## 🤝 Contribution
 Want to contribute to this project?
 Feel free to join :)
 <!--
 ```bash